Last updated: March 3, 2026

 Key Takeaways

-• What is risk to reward ratio?
-It is a measure that compares a trade’s loss to its return.
+• What is the risk-to-reward ratio?
+It is a measure that compares a trade’s potential loss to its potential return.

 • What does RR mean in trading?
-“RR” is the common shorthand for this crucial ratio.
+“RR” is the common shorthand for this crucial risk management metric.

-• A common benchmark is 1:2 or higher, meaning the return is at least twice the risk.
+• The Benchmark: A common benchmark is 1:2 or higher, meaning the potential return is at least twice the amount risked.

-• Understanding this core concept is the foundation of professional risk management and defines a trader’s personal risk tolerance.
+• The Core Value: Understanding this concept is the absolute foundation of professional risk management and defines a trader’s long-term profitability.

 1. What Is the Risk-Reward Ratio?